fremtind/bazel_workshop/workshop/case2/README.md

 ## Additional things to try out

-### Updating maven dependencies
-Maven dependencies are resolved using the WORKSPACE file and the maven_install.json file.
-Update the WORKSPACE.bazel file with new versions and run `bazel run @maven//:pin` to update the maven_install.json file.

 ### Query Bazel for the dependency graph of the hello target:
 `bazel query "deps(//workshop/case2:hello)"`
 Here you can see the full dependency graph of the hello target (including all the tools etc bazel use)